Upper and Lower Egypt: Structure

 Ancient Egypt was divided into two regions, namely Upper Egypt and Lower Egypt.
 To the north was Lower Egypt, where the Nile stretched out with its several branches to form the Nile Delta.
 To the south was Upper Egypt, stretching to Aswan.
 The terminology "Upper" and "Lower" derives from the flow of the Nile from the highlands of East Africa northwards to the Mediterranean Sea.

 The two kingdoms of Upper and Lower Egypt were united c.
 3000 BC, but each maintained its own regalia: the hedjet or White Crown for Upper Egypt and the deshret or Red Crown for Lower Egypt.
 Thus, the pharaohs were known as the rulers of the Two Lands, and wore the pschent, a double crown, each half representing sovereignty of one of the kingdoms.
 Ancient Egyptian tradition credited Menes, now believed to be the same as Narmer, as the king who united Upper and Lower Egypt.
 On the Narmer Palette, the king is depicted wearing the Red Crown on one scene and the White crown in another, and thereby showing his rule over both Lands.

 Sema Tawy and symbolism

-The union of Upper and Lower Egypt is depicted by knotted papyrus and reed plants.
-The binding motif represents both harmony through linkage and domination through containment.
-The duality is an important part of royal iconography.
-Sometimes, the duality is further extended by having the knotted plants extend and bind foreign foes (both from the North and the South) as well.
+The union of Upper and Lower Egypt is symbolized by knotted papyrus and reed plants.
+This binding motif represents both harmony through unity and domination through containment.
+Duality plays a key role in royal iconography and is sometimes extended further depicting the knotted plants binding foreign enemies from both the North and the South.